mincong-h/mincong-h.github.io/_posts/2020-04-05-testing-elasticsearch-with-docker-and-java-client.md

 client.close();
 ```

-Or do it with try-with-resources statement:
+Or do it with a try-with-resources statement:

 ```java
 try (var client = new RestHighLevelClient(builder)) {